Bruce Lee: The Fighter: Critical response

 Bruce Lee: The Fighter received negative reviews from critics.
 Sangeetha Devi Dundoo of The Hindu wrote "Ram Charan dances like a dream, as always, and shows marked improvement as an actor.
 But what he needs is a project that will not belittle the huge fan base in the garb of masala.
 When the entire antagonist track opens with an illogical act, probably one shouldn't expect much."
 Writing for The Times of India, Karthik Pasupulate gave 3 out of 5 and wrote "The film is a bit melodrama and sadly the gags turn out to be the dampener.
 There is a surfeit of funny characters as well.
 How much you'll love this film depends on how big Chiranjeevi fan you are."
 Writing for India Today, Kirubhakar Purushothaman gave 2.5 out of 5 stars and wrote "There are films which exactly pan out in a way you predict they would, without any disarray, and still they don't disappoint you.
 Bruce Lee The Fighter fits that bill".
 A critic from Sify gave 3 out of 5 stars stating "Chiranjeevi appearing in the climax in his real life character of a movie star, Charan dancing like a dream in songs, and a decent first half are the only saving grace of this run-of-the-mill movie."
 Bangalore Mirror noted that it "Bruce Lee-The Fighter is strictly passable fare where Srinu Vaitla fails to really entertain us convincingly" giving it a 2.5 out of 5.
 Behindwoods gave 2.75 out of 5 stating "Bruce Lee-The fighter would have been a lot more original and different, If the director had not adhered to the age old model of commercial cinema and capitalized more on the action part, but due to the situational based comedy, non-exaggerated climax, Srinu delivers another winner that is sure to entertain."
-123Telugu gave 3.25 out of 5 stars stating "Bruce Lee is a decent family entertainer".